The Semester 2, 2023 exam timetables are out now and available online here.

 What to bring: remember to bring your writing materials (pens etc.) and your student ID card, so that exam supervisors can verify your identity.
 You can also bring other items listed in the exam rules and allowable materials list – read the full list here.

 What NOT to bring: smartwatches or other items not on the allowable materials list.

 4. What happens on the day of the exam?

 If you have a face-to-face exam, your seat number will be listed by student ID outside the exam venue.
 Find the subject code of your exam to locate your student ID and seat number.
 You can check approximately 30 minutes before the start of your exam.

-Make sure you arrive on time.
+Make sure you arrive or log in on time.
 If you’re running late/miss the exam – you won’t be allowed to sit the exam if you are more than 30 minutes late from the start of writing time.
 Be aware that you will not get any extra time if you arrive late to the exam.